tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 The two rules that we'll learn in this chapter are:

 1. Each place that an input lifetime is left out (a.k.a 'elided') is filled in with it's own lifetime.
-2. If there's exactly one lifetime on all the input references, that lifetime is assigned to all output lifetimes.
+2. If there's exactly one lifetime on all the input references, that lifetime is assigned to *every* output lifetime.

 Let's see how those rules affect the above two examples, and an example from the last chapter: